hydro-informatics/hydro-informatics.github.io/_build/html/_sources/get-started/vm.md

 Find more applications by clicking on the four dots on the left of the menu bar - can you find the Text Editor?
 To shutdown Debian Linux (i.e., the VM), click on the top-right corner arrow and press the Power symbol.

-The GNOME *Terminal* is one of the most important features, event though it optically shows only an empty window with a blinking cursor at the beginning.
+The GNOME *Terminal* is one of the most important features, even though it optically shows only an empty window with a blinking cursor at the beginning.
 There are many ways to open *Terminal* and here are two options:

 1. Go to *Applications* and type *Terminal* in the search box, or
 1. Open the *File* browser (*Applications* > *Files* - the filing container symbol), navigate to the folder where you want to run *Terminal*, right-click in the free space, and left-click on *Open in Terminal*.

 *Terminal* runs many powerful native Linux (UNIX) commands, which is the most robust way to install and execute features.
 There are a couple of tutorials for learning to use *Terminal* and one of the most comprehensive is provided on the *Linux Ubuntu* website (Ubuntu is based on Debian Linux).
-It is highly recommended to go through the [tutorial provided by the Ubuntu community](https://ubuntu.com/tutorials/command-line-for-beginners) (*estimated duration: 51 minutes*), for better understanding some contents presented here on *hydro-informatics.github.io*.
+It is highly recommended to go through the [tutorial provided by the Ubuntu community](https://ubuntu.com/tutorials/command-line-for-beginners) (*estimated duration: 51 minutes*), for better understanding some contents of this ebook.
 In particular, memorize the commands `cd` (change directory), `su`/`sudo` (superuser), `ls` (listen) and `mkdir` (make directory).

 (user-rights)=
 ### Setup user rights